 Hillsborough Castle & Gardens

 Hillsborough Castle’s glorious gardens boasts ornamental grounds, peaceful woodland, meandering waterways and picturesque glens, with over 100 spectacular acres to discover.
 Don’t miss the Yew Tree Walk, Ice House, a Quaker Burial Ground and the beautiful Granville Garden created by HM The Queen’s aunt Lady Granville.
-Kids will love their Great Rabbit Runaround event from 3 to 11 April.
-Booking is required – book a garden-only ticket on their website now.
+Book a garden-only ticket on their website now.

 Bangor Walled Garden